AnjusriKandi/Sign-Language-Recognition/Readme.md

 The project uses a publicly available dataset of sign language images [dataset](https://www.kaggle.com/datasets/datamunge/sign-language-mnist).

-- The dataset contains images for each letter A–Z except J and Z as they require hand movement
+- The dataset contains images for each letter A–Z except J and Z as they require hand movement.
-- Preprocessed for uniform size and grayscale format
+- Preprocessed for uniform size and grayscale format.

 ## 🚀 How It Works